gaozhihan/gaozhihan.github.io/content/publication/gao-2022-earthformer/index.md

 # Summary.
 An optional shortened abstract.
 summary: We propose Earthformer with novel generic building blocks "Cuboid Attention" to explore the design of space-time attention for Earth system forecasting problems, and achieve SOTA performance on two synthetic datasets and two real-world benchmarks.

+tags:
-tags: [Machine Learning for Earth Science, Spatiotemporal Forecasting, Transformers]
+- Machine Learning for Earth Science
+- Precipitation Nowcasting
+- Spatiotemporal Forecasting
+- Transformers

 # Display this page in the Featured widget?
 featured: true